ODIM-Project/ODIM/README.md

    /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --upgrade odimra-secret
    ```

-**Result**: The existing certificates are replaced with the new certificates and the resource aggregator pods are restarted.
+**Result**: The existing certificates are replaced with the new certificates and the Resource Aggregator pods are restarted.

 ## Regenerating certificates